pleiszenburg/zugbruecke/docs/memsync.rst

 This parameter works just like the :ref:`path to pointer <pathpointer>` parameter.
-It is expected to tell the parser, where it can find a number (int) which represents the length of the memory block.
+It is expected to tell the parser, where it can find a number (int) which represents the length of the memory block or, alternatively, arguments for a custom length function.

-It is expected to be either a single path list like ``[0, 'field_a']`` or a tuple of multiple (or even zero) path lists, if the optional ``f`` key is defined.
+It is expected to be either a single path list like ``[0, 'field_a']`` or a tuple of multiple (or even zero) path lists, if the optional ``f`` key (custom length function) is defined.

 .. _nullstring: